computersarecool/willynolan.com/_posts/projects/2017-04-08-nightwalker.md

   -
-    - p: 'When mobile visitors reached the site, instead of having to drag or scroll to see all the colors (or "flavors" as they were known) of pants, they could simply rotate their phones to see each of the eight options.'
+    - p: 'When mobile visitors reached the site, instead of having to drag or scroll to see all the colors (or "flavors" as they were known) of pants, they could simply rotate their phones to see each option.'

     - raw: '<img src="/assets/media/projects/nightwalker/symbol_logo.png" alt="NightWalker logo" height="76" width="200"
 class="margin-center inpost">'